Twickenham Stoop: Current redevelopment plans

 In November 2017, Harlequins unveiled plans to build a new state-of-the-art 25,000-seat stadium on the same Twickenham site.
-The project is being led by architects Populous, designers of the Tottenham Hotspur Stadium – the largest club stadium in London.
-The redevelopment is expected to cost in the region of £50m.
+The project, which is being led by architects Populous, is expected to cost in the region of £50m.
 Concrete plans have not yet been released, and consultation with the local community and Richmond Council is currently ongoing.

 Rugby League

 In 1995–96 and again from 1997 to 1999, the rugby league club, London Broncos, joined Harlequins at The Stoop, and they returned again in 2006–2013, becoming Harlequins RL.
 In 2006 the stadium held a Harlequins rugby union match and a Harlequins rugby league game on the same day.
 The rugby union match was played first, and in just a few hours the stadium was switched over for the Super League match.
 This involved changing field markings, advertising boardings and such.

 Between 2006 and 2011, The Stoop hosted the annual Rugby League Varsity Match between Oxford University and Cambridge University.

 On 24 October 2009 the ground hosted the second match of the 2009 Rugby League Four Nations between world champions New Zealand and defending tournament champions (in Tri-Nations mode), Australia which resulted in a 20-all draw, 12,360 people attended the game making it the largest rugby league crowd at the venue beating the 1997 World Club Championship match between the London Broncos and Canberra Raiders where 7,819 people attended.

+After eleven seasons of not playing at The Stoop, the London Broncos took their round 14 match of the 2024 Super League season against St Helens to the ground.
+St Helens would win the match 52-6.